underscoreio/underscoreio/src/html/_drafts/liftrx.md

 The original motivation for combining Rx and Lift was simply as an experiment - could we treat UI components as sources and sinks of Observable streams of values.

-The idea proved to be quite successful, particularly when the backend system is built with Rx so there is no impedence mismatch.
-We ended up using these ideas in a large financial institution in London for a greefield project.
+The idea proved to be quite successful, particularly when the backend system is built with Rx so there is no impedance mismatch.
+We ended up using these ideas in a large financial institution in London for a greenfield project.

 To try all the examples in this blog, clone [RxLift](https://github.com/channingwalton/rxlift), and assuming you have [SBT](http://www.scala-sbt.org) installed, type the following on the command line at the root of the project: sbt ~container:start